Broadband Infrastructure Improvement Grant (BIIG 2.0)

-This funding is dedicated to helping schools with inadequate bandwidth upgrade their current connection to the internet.
+This funding is dedicated to helping schools with inadequate bandwidth to upgrade their current connection to the internet.
 Potential applicants should understand the grant program will leverage federal subsidies via the E-rate process and contracts with telecom providers will be signed in Spring 2019.

 Applicants will be categorized by the following